lorencerri/discord-guardian/README.md

+> **A rewrite is currently in progress!
+The new update will utilize all of Discord's new features (Buttons, User Contexts, etc.) and comply with their upcoming changes (slash commands).**

 ## Guardian

 Guardian allows server owners to set strict limits on administration actions.
 These actions include: bans, kicks, channel creations/deletions, and role creations/deletions.
 Once someone meets any of these limits, their Discord permissions are automatically revoked via removing all of their roles.